-- · You select FU mode from the autopilot pop-up - → Note: If the autopilot pop-up is closed or if an alarm dialog is activated on the unit controlling the autopilot in FU mode, the autopilot automatically changes to Standby mode.
+- · You select FU mode from the Autopilot controller - → Note: If the Autopilot controller is closed or if an alarm dialog is activated on the unit controlling the autopilot in FU mode, the autopilot automatically changes to Standby mode.

-▲ Warning: While in FU mode you cannot take manual control of the wheel.
+A Warning: While in FU mode you cannot take manual control of the wheel.

-AUTO mode (auto compass)
+AUTO mode (Heading hold)

-In AUTO mode the autopilot issues rudder commands required to steer the vessel automatically on a set heading.
+In AUTO mode (Heading hold) the autopilot issues rudder commands required to steer the vessel automatically on a set heading.

-• You select AUTO mode from the autopilot pop-up.
+Switch to AUTO mode by selecting the Heading hold mode option in the Autopilot controller.
 When the mode is activated, the autopilot selects the current boat heading as the set heading.

-Changing set heading in AUTO mode
+Changing set heading in AUTO mode (Heading hold)